Sivaji: The Boss (soundtrack): Release and reception

 Before the official audio release, on 22 March 2007, a dilemma arose over the illegal release of three preliminary tracks onto the internet.
 Songs titled, Vaa..ji Vaa..ji En Jeevan Nee Sivaji, sung by Hariharan and Madhushree Sahana Saaral Thoovudho sung by Udit Narayan and Sujatha and finally a song titled, Oru Koodai Sunlight rendered by Tanvi Shah, Shaggy and Blaaze became available on the internet.
 However, despite the uproar these songs caused, they were dismissed as scratchings for the picturization.
 Later the tracks were officially released with Chinmayi instead of Sujatha recording the song in Sahana and Suresh Peters added to the group of singers in Style (Oru Koodai Sunlight).

-The official audio of Sivaji released in India and overseas on 4 April 2007.
+The official audio of Sivaji released in India and overseas on 5 April 2007.
 Unlike other major films, no pooja was held for the event and the album hit the stands straight away.
 The original audio cassette cover had an image of four Rajinikanths on its cover, while the CD version had an image of the lead pair on its cover.

 The album saw the biggest response to an Indian soundtrack since the Rajiv Menon multistarrer, Kandukondain Kandukondain, which also had music by A. R. Rahman.
 There was a pre-order of about 105,000 CDs and 90,000 cassettes before the release in Tamil Nadu, India.
 Repeat orders were received even by the close of the first day and many retail outlets reported stock outs.
 By the end of 4 April, the total CD sales had increased to about 140,000 and cassettes had reached 108,000 sales.
 On the overseas front, the sales of CDs in Malaysia and Singapore reportedly set new records for Tamil films in terms of the number of tracks sold.

 Within the first three days of the release of the Sivaji audio, over 150,000 phone treats (ringtones, truetones and wallpapers) had been downloaded.
 Over Rs.
 5,000,000 ($117,000) was made from this.
 In the ringtone department, 200,000 ring tones had been downloaded as of 13 April 2007.
 Ringtones of the song "Athiradee" were the most popular, followed by "Vaaji Vaaji" and "Style" finishing a close third.

 The soundtrack of the film's Hindi version was released on 8 January 2010, through Sony Music label and was unveiled by K. Ravichandran, distributor for the Hindi version.
 Unlike the original film, the version uses different set of singers.
-Lyrics for the songs written by P. K. Mishra (his last before his untimely death), Nitin Raikwar, Iqpal Pathni, and singer Raqeeb Aalam.
+Lyrics for the songs written by Nitin Raikwar, Iqpal Pathni, and singer Raqeeb Aalam.